fbpx

 What Symptoms to Expect for Stage 3 Lung Cancer

-Most stage 3 lung cancer tumors are detectable by increasingly severe symptoms.
-Lung cancer is often diagnosed in the later stages due to the cancer spreading to other organs and tissue, making the symptoms more noticeable.
-Stage 3 lung cancer does usually cause more severe symptoms, which might include:
+Most people with stage 3 lung cancer tumors start experiencing increasingly severe symptoms.
+Lung cancer is often diagnosed in the later stages after the cancer has spread beyond the lung to other organs and tissue, making symptoms more noticeable.

 • Bone pain